amitgoswami1027/udagram-microservices-project/README.md

 * As files in a volume mounted on its containers
 * Kubelet uses secrets while pulling images for the pod
 * So, let us learn to encode and decode given String(s) into base64 encoding format.

+### Kubernetes Services Types
+There are 4 major service types:
+1. ClusterIP (default)
+2. NodePort
+3. LoadBalancer
+4. ExternalName

+### Scaling a Deployment
+kubectl scale deployment/user --replicas=10

+# CI/CD (Continuous Integration & Continuous Delivery)
+CI/CD is one of the best practices followed in the DevOps model.

+# What is DevOps?
+DevOps is the combination of industry best practices, and set of tools that improves an organization’s ability to:
+* Increase the speed of software delivery.
+* Increases the speed of software evolution.
+* Have better reliability of the software.
+* Have scalability using automation.
+* Improved collaboration among teams.

+### Continuous Integration means newly developed code changes of a project are regularly built, tested, and merged to a shared repository like git.
+### Continuous Delivery is the process of automating the release of the merged and validated code to a repository and finally release a production-ready build to the production environment.

+### CI System Example

 # Udagram Image Filtering Microservice